tensorflow/tensorflow/tensorflow/contrib/lite/g3doc/rpi.md

 ```bash
 ./tensorflow/contrib/lite/download_dependencies.sh
 ```
-Note than you only need to to this once.
+Note that you only need to do this once.

 You should then be able to compile:
 ```bash